areca/meteor-react/README.md

-Meteor projects with react frontend
+Workspace for meteor projects with react frontend